 - 6. Connect the single board computer to the desktop computer using a mini-USB cable.
 A window will open as if you had inserted a USB thumb drive.
 Into that window, copy the file output.bin from the root directory of your workspace to the window that just opened.
 The board will automatically load and execute your program. - 7.
-If everything proceeds normally, you should see the 16-bit calculator on the display of the board shown at right.
-Use the touch screen to enter numbers, change the radix (number base), or do simple arithmetic operations.
-The arithmetic operations are implemented in the assembly language file; everything else is implemented in the main program.
+If everything proceeds normally, you will first be presented with some instructions and then should see the Space Invaders game on the display of the board as shown at right.
+Tilt the board left or right to move your gun and push the blue pushbutton to fire a bullet.
+Basic timing functions are implemented in the assembly language file; everything else is implemented in the main program.